tbonius/Ansible/README.md

-# Ansible
+# Demo Ansible Repository
-Test Ansible Repository
+author: Thomas Foster

 This repository is for testing Ansible playbooks and roles that run specifically against RHEL/CENTOS Code deposited here is for demostration purposes only